How to enable new CPU boost (Low Latency Profile) feature on Windows 11

 • The feature is part of the Windows K2 initiative and aims to make Windows 11 feel faster without significantly affecting battery life or heat.

 On Windows 11, Microsoft is developing a new performance feature called “Low Latency Profile” that temporarily boosts CPU speeds when launching apps, menus, and system controls.
-The feature is currently being tested internally and in preview builds through the Windows Insider Program, and you may already be able to enable it early.
+The feature is currently being tested internally and in preview builds through the Windows Insider Program, and you can try it right now.

 Low Latency Profile is part of the broader Windows K2 initiative.
 The feature works by briefly pushing the processor to its maximum frequency for one to three seconds whenever the system detects a high-priority interaction, then returning to normal operation.
 Examples include launching apps, opening the Start menu, triggering flyouts, and loading context menus.